cristinaramirezdiaz/ironhack-w3-popatoms/README.md

 - Music has become more repetitive during the last few years.
 - There are more vindictive topics, specially related with feminism.

+Presentation with more info: https://www.canva.com/design/DAGQjz4IelY/GuO8nIyDawsMBsXLvI5mQA/view?utm_content=DAGQjz4IelY&utm_campaign=designshare&utm_medium=link&utm_source=editor

 ## Project content
+### 📁 Files Structure
+The project is organized into the following key files and folders:

+- `df....csv`: Saved data frames.
+- `main.py`: The main project file that runs the overall analysis, data collection, preprocessing, and analysis.
+- `functions.py`: Contains helper functions to interact with the APIs, process data, and manipulate the results.
+- `requirements.txt`: A list of dependencies required to run the project.
+- `README.md`: This file describes the purpose of the project and how to run it.

 ### 📊 Data Sources

 - **Spotify API**: From this API, we obtained data related to song features, such as tempo, energy, duration, mode, and others.